adriensieg/AI-on-Edge/README.md

 # AI-on-Edge
-How to run AI on Edge
+How to run a YOLO-like model on Edge

 ## Infrastructure Set Up
 - IP cameras (AXIS P3215 and AXIS P3265-LV) capture real-time video.